chriskormaris/Connect4/README.md

 Programming Languange: Java

 The game known as Connect-4, Score-4, 4-in-a-line or 4-in-a-row.
-The AI uses the minimax algorithm.
+The AI uses the minimax algorithm, with alpha-beta pruning.
 A graphical interface is included.
 The user can click on the buttons or press the keys 1-7 to place a checker.
 To go back a move click on "Undo" option or press "Ctrl+Z"

 HOT TO RUN IN ECLIPSE: